The Modern Woman’s Guide to Gray Blending: Luxury Without the Maintenance

 Industry experts agree that 2026 marks the end of “flat” hair color in favor of more sophisticated, pro-aging techniques.

-• The End of “Opaque” Color: The 2026 Good Housekeeping Hair Forecast identifies “soft grey blending” as the year’s top trend, replacing heavy permanent dyes with multi-dimensional, graphite-toned contrasts.
+- The End of “Opaque” Color: The 2026 Good Housekeeping Hair Forecast identifies “soft gray blending” as the year’s top trend, replacing heavy permanent dyes with multi-dimensional, graphite-toned contrasts.

 Ready to redefine your look with the East Bay’s experts in lived-in luxury?

-Book a Consultation with our Grey Blending Specialists
+Book a Consultation with our Gray Blending Specialists